How to Hold a Guitar (without destroying your body!)

 Balancing on your sit-bones is important because when you do, your spine is upright and supported by the chair, like a pillar on a firm foundation.

-By aligning in this way, you can release many of the muscles in your torso (which frees your shoulders, which frees your arms, which free your hands, etc).
+By aligning in this way, you can release many of the muscles in your torso (which frees your shoulders, which frees your arms, which frees your hands, etc).

 Your spine is upright and supported by the chair, like a pillar on a firm foundation.

 Normally we go around holding ourselves together by sheer muscle power as if we would fly apart or fall on the ground if we didn’t.
 But this is largely a case of excess tension (akin to eating your oats with a garden trowel).

 At first, you may feel like it takes more muscle to sit upright and balanced on your sit-bones.
 You may be in the habit of sitting differently, and the muscles needed for this are not as built as the others.

 Just take frequent breaks and rest for a minute.
 In time, it is truly an easier and more comfortable way to sit (and it allows the body to work more efficiently).

 Now Play with this Position

 By play, I don’t mean the guitar yet (we’re getting there!).
 I mean have fun and experiment just for the pleasure of it.

-Sitting as described above, raise your arms as if you’re holding a guitar.
+Sitting as described above, raise your arms as if you’re about to hold your guitar.